-The thesis/portfolio shall be submitted electronically to the Student Management System in the form specified.
+The thesis/portfolio shall be submitted electronically to the Learning Management System in the form specified.
 The thesis/portfolio must also be submitted to the Graduate Research School in both word and PDF formats.

 Examination of a Research Thesis or Portfolio

 Examiners are given eight weeks to complete the examination.
-Each examiner provides an independent detailed written report to the Program Director in accordance with the AC Guidelines for HDR Examiners.
-If the Program Director is also the candidate's supervisor, then the report is submitted to a delegate approved by the Deputy Vice President Research and Standards.
+Each examiner provides an independent detailed written report to the Graduate Research School in accordance with the AC Guidelines for HDR Examiners.
+If the Graduate Research School Director is also the candidate's supervisor, then the report is submitted to a delegate.
 The report should detail how the thesis/portfolio has or has not met the learning outcomes of the course and provide the candidate with feedback for improvements or revisions.

 The examination will have the following possible outcomes: